afk-procrastinator/timely01/README.md

 - Currency converter
 - Timer and reminders
 - Check current time for a user
-- Message statistics
+- Message statistics [not yet implemented]
 - Days/weeks/years until a certain date
-- Global heatmap
+- Global heatmap [not yet implemented]

-### Possible future features
-- Astrology
-- Automatic location detection via IP
-- Other premium features!
+- IMDB and HLTB data
+- Birthday storage and checking
+- Birthday reminders [not yet implemented]